hyunbink/JS_Project/README.md

 Background:

-Retro-Hoops is a retro-style 2D game based on shooting basketball free-throws.
+[Retro-Hoops](https://hyunbink.github.io/Retro-Hoops/) is a retro-style 2D game based on shooting basketball free-throws.
 The game will involve user timing/precision to reach the highest score possible.
-Difficulty to make a free-throw will depend on the current score (increasing in difficulty as score increases).
-The game will have background music/sound effects and visuals from free online sources.
+Difficulty to make a free-throw will depend on the current score (increasing in difficulty as score increases) and visual effects will render depending on user's score.

 Functionality & MVPs: